isaias0cardoso/piano-app-flutter/README.md

 # Piano App

-This is a simple piano app that plays piano sounds depending on the key that is clicked.
+This is a sile piano app that plays piano sounds depending on the key that is clicked.
 It utilizes the `assets_audio_player` library to play the sounds.

 ## Features